Loading...

 PrimerPro is a computer application designed to assist literacy personnel in the creation of scientifically designed primers, by capitalizing on the grammatical and phonological properties of these languages.
 The program and accompanying instructions help primer developers determine the teaching order of consonants, find buildable words for stories, check stories for untaught letters, and perform other key tasks in producing reading primers.

-This tutorial is a step by step procedure on how to set up PrimerPro to assist you in producing a primer.
+This tutorial is a step-by-step procedure on how to set up PrimerPro to assist you in producing a primer.
 The tutorial will walk through one scenario for using PrimerPro.
 Please note that there are other scenarios for using PrimerPro that are just as valid.
-Once you use this tutorial for learning PrimerPro, you should feel comfortable on how to set up PrimerPro in your situation.
-This tutorial assumes that PrimerPro had never been run on your computer before now.
+Once you use this tutorial to learn PrimerPro, you should feel comfortable with how to set up PrimerPro in your situation.
+This tutorial assumes that PrimerPro has never been run on your computer before now.

 You will also need a 4,000+ word list, in a Standard Format File or LIFT file, in UTF-8 format.
 This can be created using either Toolbox, FieldWorks or WeSay.
 You will also need a 4000+ words of edited text (so the spelling is correct!) in plain text files in UTF-8 format.
 You will also need the orthography statement or sketch for the language.